santinio/LibreController/Hardware/README.md

-The main Hardware development for the OpenController.
+The main Hardware development for the LibreController.